jtremblay/ShotgunMG/README.md

 # ShotgunMG

 This repository contains an implementation of the ShotgunMG pipeline (https://doi.org/10.1093/bib/bbac443) for Nextflow.
 The original pipeline implemented with the GenPipes workflow management system is available here: https://bitbucket.org/jtremblay514/nrc_pipeline_public.

+All the modules defined in the ```shotgunmg.config``` file should be installed and functional.
+The nrc_tools utilities can be found here: https://bitbucket.org/jtremblay514/nrc_tools_public .
+Briefly, this pipeline takes a set of raw reads (i.e. short Illumina reads), performs quality control and co-assemble the QC-controlled reads.
+These reads are then mapped against the assembly to generate contigs and genes abundance matrices.
+The assembly is also processed through a gene caller (i.e. Prodigal).
+Resulting genes are functionally annotated using hmmsearch vs pfam; hmmsearch vs kofam and rpsblast vs COG.
+Taxonomic annotations are assigned using the CAT package.

 This project is in development - more coming soon.

 ```
 ###############################################################################